 AI for IT Operations (AIOps) aims to automate complex operational tasks, such as fault localization and root cause analysis, to reduce human workload and minimize customer impact.
 While traditional DevOps tools and AIOps algorithms often focus on addressing isolated operational tasks, recent advances in Large Language Models (LLMs) and AI agents are revolutionizing AIOps by enabling end-to-end and multitask automation.
 This paper envisions a future where AI agents autonomously manage operational tasks throughout the entire incident lifecycle, leading to self-healing cloud systems, a paradigm we term AgentOps.
 Realizing this vision requires a comprehensive framework to guide the design, development, and evaluation of these agents.
-To this end, we present AIOpsLAB, a framework that not only deploys microservice cloud environments, injects faults, generates workloads, and exports telemetry data but also orchestrates these components and provides interfaces for interacting with and evaluating agents.
-We discuss the key requirements for such a holistic framework and demonstrate how AIOpsLAB can facilitate the evaluation of next-generation AIOps agents.
-Through evaluations of state-of-the-art LLM agents within the benchmark created by AIOpsLAB, we provide insights into their capabilities and limitations in handling complex operational tasks in cloud environments.
-The source code for AIOpsLab is publicly available at https://aka.ms/aiopslab-repo.
+To this end, we present AIOPSLAB, a framework that not only deploys diverse cloud environments, injects faults, generates workloads, and exports telemetry data but also orchestrates these components and provides interfaces for interacting with and evaluating agents.
+We discuss the key requirements for such a holistic framework and demonstrate how AIOPSLAB can facilitate the evaluation of next-generation AIOps agents.
+Through evaluations of state-of-the-art LLM agents within the benchmark created by AIOPSLAB, we provide insights into their capabilities and limitations in handling complex operational tasks in cloud environments.